Yassineelg/hangman/README.md

 2. Ensure `libncurses` and `gcc` are installed on your system.
 3. Navigate to the project directory and run `make` to compile the game using the Makefile.

-Understood.
-Let's enhance the Usage section to provide more details about the commands available with `./hangman`.
-Here's the revised section:

----

 ## 🔥 Usage

 **Launching the Game:**